Bunnyinfy/videorecommendsystem/README.md

 # Video Recommendation System

-A **Video Recommendation System** built using the **Surprise** library and **Streamlit** for interactive deployment.
+A **Video Recommendation System** built using the **Surprise** library, **Streamlit** for interactive deployment and **flask** for api implementation.
 The system provides personalized video recommendations based on user viewing history.
 It leverages collaborative filtering using the Singular Value Decomposition (SVD) algorithm.

 ## Features:
 - **User-Based Recommendations**: Suggests posts that a user is likely to interact with based on their past interactions and similarities with other users.